-- To us 24 light emitting diodes (LEDs) - To other blinkies an infrared (IR) LED
+- To us 12 light emitting diodes (LEDs) - To other blinkies an infrared (IR) LED

 By building this blinkie, we hope you have a lot of fun, as well as learn how easy it is to assemble and solder a circuit, as well as gain a desire to learn more!

-This kit contains two circuit boards - one with the battery clips, and one without.
 First, open up the kit and review the contents.
 Looking from left to right, and top to bottom there should be the following parts:

-Circuit board Four LR44 batteries IR detector Power switch Two push buttons 16F886 PIC 28 pin socket IR LED Twelve LEDs Six 56 ohm resistors One 180 ohm resistor Two 27K ohm resistors Length of solder
+Circuit board Four LR44 batteries IR detector Power switch Two push buttons 16F886 PIC 28 pin socket IR LED Twelve LEDs Six 56 ohm resistors One 180 ohm resistor Two 27K ohm resistors Length of solder The board itself will have the battery clips already soldered.
 Got everything to start?
 If not, give us a shout.
-If you're building at a convention, the kit won't initially include solder, batteries, or PIC.
-Get the solder at the work table.
+Also, since we pre-solder the battery clips, sometimes the switch gets hidden under the battery clips.
+If you're building at a convention, the kit won't initially include batteries, chip, or solder.
+Get the solder at the work table, and the chip and batteries from the staff after you solder your board.